millerman86/vschool-assignments/module-4/ugly-things/ugly-things/README.md

 * Description field (why the user thinks it is ugly) <input type="checkbox" checked />
 * Must have Submit button that submits the data <input type="checkbox" checked />
 * Must display a list of posted images with their associated titles and descriptions <input type="checkbox" checked />
-* Must store the array of ugly thing objects in the Context store
+* Must store the array of ugly thing objects in the Context store <input type="checkbox" checked />
 * Must be able to delete an ugly thing
 * Must be able to edit an ugly thing